boon4681/mcb-grammar/frontend/variables.md

 MCB is a statically typed language.
 This means that variables do have types in declaration.

+## Types Concept

+MCB Types are based on "Wrapper"

+The Wrapper is a function that designed to return compiled code as a string when you attached parameters following this < ..param-1, param-2.. > structure.

+This is basic types that MCB are currently provinded. if you see any of upcomming that's mean they are comming soon.

 - Scoreboard
 - Integer
 - Float (upcoming) [on research]